Luritja

 The Luritja or Loritja people, also known as Kukatja or Kukatja-Luritja, are an Aboriginal Australian people of the Northern Territory.
-Their traditional lands are immediately west of the Derwent River, that forms a frontier with the Arrernte people, with their lands covering some 10,300 mi2.
+Their traditional lands are immediately west of the River Derwent, that forms a frontier with the Arrernte people, with their lands covering some 10,300 mi2.
 Their language is the Luritja dialect, a Western Desert language.

 Name

 The name Kukatja or Kukatj is one shared by four other distinct tribes throughout Australia.
 The root of the word seems to suggest pride in being "meat eaters" rather than people who scrounge for vegetables for sustenance.